 Those we love who pass away live on in us through our memories and our character.

 I am sorry about your loss.
-You will be in my thoughts and prayers.
+You will be on my mind.

 I don’t know what you’ll need in the coming days, but I’ll be checking in on you.